-2.Atmosphere Surroundings (gaseous and liquid)
+2. Atmosphere Surroundings (gaseous and liquid)

 - 1. Restriction on the operating environment of capacitors. - 1-1.
-Capacitors, when used in the above, unsuitable, operating environments may deteriorate due to the corrosion of the terminations and the penetration of moisture into the capacitor. - 1-2.
+The capacitor will short-circuit by water or brine.
+It may shorten the lifetime and may have the failure by the corrosion of terminals and the permeation of moisture into capacitor. - 1-2.
 The same phenomenon as the above may occur when the electrodes or terminals of the capacitor are subject to moisture condensation. - 1-3.
 The deterioration of characteristics and insulation resistance due to the oxidization or corrosion of terminal electrodes may result in breakdown when the capacitor is exposed to corrosive or volatile gases or solvents for long periods of time.

-3.Piezo-electric Phenomenon
+3. Piezo-electric Phenomenon